phac-nml/irida/doc/user/user/project/index.md

 ![Automated assembly check](images/project-settings-sync.png)

 * **Last Synchronization** - The time the project was last synchronized or checked for updates.
-Click the **Sync Now** button to mark the project for synchornization before it's scheduled sync time.
+Click the **Sync Now** button to mark the project for synchronization before it's scheduled sync time.
 * **Remote API** - Displays the remote IRIDA installation the project is hosted on and your connection status with that API.
 * **Synchronization Frequency** - How often the project will be synchronized.
 You can update this setting here.
 * **Synchronization User** - The accout which will be used to request project updates from the remote IRIDA installation.
 This user account must have access to the project on the remote IRIDA API in order for synchronization to proceed.
 Click **Become Synchronization User** to set this to be your user account.